Sunday, 28 December 2008

 Aberdour Parish Fife Scotland

-Aberdour parish extends about 3 miles along the Firth of Forth and is about 3 miles from north to south.
-It is bounded by Dalgetty, Dunfermline, Burntisland and Auchtertool.
+Aberdour Parish, Fife, Scotland. " Aberdour parish extends about three miles along the Firth of Forth and is about three miles from north to south.
+It is bounded by Dalgety, Dunfermline, Burntisland and Auchtertool.
 The island of Inchcolm belongs to this parish.
-There is a harbour which admits vessels of 200 tons burden.
-Though not large, as many as 25 vessels have been crowded into it at one time.
-The main export is coal (150000 tons per year).
+There is a harbour which admits vessels of two hundred tons burden.
+Though not large, as many as twenty five vessels have been crowded into it at one time.
+The main export is coal.
 Imports are small, chiefly manure.
-Aberdour is not a parish where much business is carried on, though coarse cloth is manufactured to some extent; red sandstone, coal & lime are wrought extensively, and there is a sawmill.
+Aberdour is not a parish where much business is carried on, though coarse cloth is manufactured to some extent; red sandstone, coal and lime are wrought extensively, and there is a sawmill.
 But it is as a bathing resort for summer visitors that Aberdour is best known.
-As it has daily communication by steam with Edinburgh, its shores are a favourite retreat to the inhabitants of the Scottish capital during the heats of summer.
-Edited from Westwood's Directory for the counties of Fife and Kinross published 1862.
-Tour Aberdour Parish, Fife, Scotland, on an Ancestry Tour of Scotland.
-Best Scottish Tours, Best Scottish Food, Best Scottish Hotels, Small Group Tours of Scotland.
+As it has daily communication by steam with Edinburgh, its shores are a favourite retreat to the inhabitants of the Scottish capital during the heats of summer. " Edited from Westwood's Directory for the counties of Fife and Kinross published 1862.